asaborn/GenericMultiTasking/README.md

 ## Currently supported parallel computing architectures

-Oracle Grid Engine - Distributed computing.
+Oracle Grid Engine - Distributed computing
-Slurm Workload Manager - Distributed computing.
-Taskgraph - https://github.com/natcap/taskgraph
+Slurm Workload Manager - Distributed computing Taskgraph - https://github.com/natcap/taskgraph

 ## Tasks grouping

 Each task has a 'group' attribute which defines to which group it belongs to.
-Usually, gropud tasks are depended of each other and must run in a sequntial mode.
-Tagging the tasks to a group, in practice, inforces their sequnential run to be executed on one specific hardware core.
-For example, it parallelism is achived using distributed computing architecture, this will ensure that all grouped tasks will run sequentially on the same computer.
+Usually, grouped tasks are depended of each other and must run in a sequential mode.
+Tagging the tasks to a group, in practice, enforces their sequential run to be executed on the same hardware core.
+For example, it parallelism is achieved using distributed computing architecture, this will ensure that all grouped tasks will run sequentially on the same computer under the same job.

 # Prerequisites
 The code is compatible with python 3.7 version.